Trends to equilibrium for a nonlocal Fokker-Planck equation: Introduction

-Equation \fer{eq:FP0_k} is intended to describe the action of a large swarm of moving agents, capable to spread uniformly over the surface of a general domain $D \subset \R$ \cite{ATZ}, while the presence of the mean value $u(t)$ is related to a suitable communication between them.
+Equation \fer{eq:FP0_k} is intended to describe the action of a large swarm of moving agents, capable to spread uniformly over the surface of a target domain $D = [x_0-\delta,x_0+\delta] \subset \R$, see \cite{ATZ}, while the presence of the mean value $u(t)$ is related to a suitable communication between them and the coefficient $\sigma^2>0$ represents possible disturbances in the motion.
 This simple task can be interpreted as the deposition of a single layer in standard additive manufacturing processes \cite{Ac,D_etal,HW,Ox}, a topic included in the analysis of self-organizing features of mathematical models for large systems in social and life sciences \cite{AP,DOB,During,K_etal,MT}, often described by kinetic-type equations \cite{BCC,CFRT,HT,PT}.
 The problem to determine asymptotic behaviour of the system is a classical task \cite{Carrillo,Alonso,Gamba}.

 Concerning the Fokker--Planck equation \fer{eq:FP0_k} , the simpler case $\mu =0$ $\lambda =1$, corresponding to absence of communication between particles, has been treated in \cite{ATZ}, where it was noticed that the target action of the swarm can be achieved by different choices of the Fokker--Planck type equations, corresponding to alternative strategies.
 If $\mu = 0$ in equation \fer{eq:FP0_k}, particles move subject to the simultaneous presence of the drift and diffusion operators, and, still under the action of the drift operator, they start to randomly explore the target domain $D$ adapting their diffusion to the distance from the center $x_0$ of the domain, as soon as they enters in it.
 In this case, it has been shown in \cite{ATZ} that the solution to the resulting Fokker-Planck type equation \fer{eq:FP0_k} converges in time towards the steady profile with a polynomial rate.